sauvikgon/XSpeed/README.md

 **Testing**

-Contributors should write unit-tests for their code contributions and keep them in the *testFiles* directory.
+Contributors should write unit-tests for their code contributions and keep them in the *testers* directory.
 If test-cases as files are required, then all test-cases should be kept in the *testcases* directory

 Running the tests: